 Art in the Airport – Art exhibits are on display throughout the airport.

-Baby Care Facilities – Lactation rooms offer comfortable seating, sink and power outlets.
+Baby Care Facilities – If you are travelling with an infant, there is a baby care room for breastfeeding and diaper-changing.
 Location: Airside, Terminal A, near Gate A10 • Airside, Terminal B, near Gate B15.

 Baggage Carts – Need a hand with your luggage?
 Baggage carts are available in the baggage claim, terminal entrance doors and parking garage.
 Rate: $5 per cart.